Matt Orton - 2017 blog posts archive

 Matt has stopped his weekly postings, but you can still read his stories here ...

-Matt Orton works in Adur & Worthing Councils' contact centre as a customer service advisor, acting as the first port of call whenever residents' phone in.
+Matt Orton worked in Adur & Worthing Councils' contact centre as a customer service advisor, acting as the first port of call whenever residents' phone in.

-Matt moved from Birmingham to Worthing about three years ago.
-He has worked for Adur & Worthing Councils for six months after working in customer service roles for over 20 years.
+Matt worked for Adur & Worthing Councils after working in customer service roles for many years.
 Matt said:

 "It's what I do, it's what I'm passionate about.
 We're here to listen, to understand, to problem solve.
 We're very approachable, we're human, we're just like you.".